Springtime walks at Bateman's

 Invertebrates will be making use of the food these flowers provide and you’ll see the hedges and fields alive with butterflies like the brimstone, the orange tip and, later in spring, the painted lady, a sure sign that summer is on its way.
 Oh, and of course the days get longer and warmer!"

 The Sussex countryside that surrounds Bateman's provided inspiration for some of Kipling's most magical stories.
 There are three estate walks that are suitable for all the family and your four-legged friend so head off for a re-energising walk to blow the winter blues away.

 These walks will take you out and about on the estate.
 The countryside around has changed little since the Kiplings lived at Bateman's and a view back down to the house is beautiful to behold.
 You can understand why Kipling described this as a 'good and peaceable place'.

 One estate, three walks

-Starting from the formal garden, our estate walks head out through the River Dudwell valley and up onto the Sussex Weald.
+Starting from visitor reception, our estate walks head out through the River Dudwell valley and up onto the Sussex Weald.

-One - A bracing walk could see you follow in the footsteps of Puck, Kipling's most famous character from 'Puck of Pook's Hill'.
+One - Puck's walk.
+A bracing walk could see you follow in the footsteps of Puck, Kipling's most famous character from 'Puck of Pook's Hill'.

-Three - the third walk takes you from the house and garden up into the village of Burwash.
+Three - Dudwell Farm walk.
+The third walk takes you from the house and garden up into the village of Burwash.
 Discover the war memorial with John Kipling's name engraved among the others from Burwash who lost their lives at the Battle of Loos.
 See one of the Kipling family's orders proudly displayed in the local butchers.

 A well-earned break

-As you finish your walk and are making your way back to the car, stop by the Mulberry tea-room to sample our selection of refreshing drinks and hearty food, made on site with produce from Bateman’s kitchen garden.
+As you finish your walk, stop by the Mulberry tea-room to sample our selection of refreshing drinks and hearty food, made on site with produce from Bateman’s kitchen garden.